Effective supplements: how do you know if they’re working?

 - Help delay, even prevent, cognitive decline, generally, and Alzheimer’s, specifically

 A twice-yearly C-Reactive Protein (CRP) test, and other tests like the hemoglobin A1C test as needed, are dependable measures of what’s going on in your body.
-Their results will help your doctor customize an overall health plan that might include a supplement or two.
+Their results will help your doctor see your benchmark levels of all the essential nutrients and customize an overall health plan that might include a supplement or two.

 So now let’s look at the other type of supplement, the type that brings results you can feel or see.